jellyfin/jellyfin.org/docs/general/installation/windows.md

 **Install**

-1. Download the latest version.
+1. Download the latest version installer from [the downloads page](/downloads/windows).
 2. Run the installer.
 3. (Optional) When installing as a service (not recommended), pick the service account type.
 4. If everything was completed successfully, Jellyfin is now running.